west757/PayLES/README.md

 - remove old LES's from GitHub
 - styling of budget scroll bars
 - tsp calculator for reaching certain tsp amount and providing rates
-- fix using MHA first 2 characters because of ZZ for cost county groups
-- change les button highlight to light gray opacity
 - confirm carrying over debt to/from months on les

 mid-term: